 After Gynecomastia Surgery

 Unless the patient is prone to keloids or developing raised scars, the incision heals nicely.
 However, for those who end up with more visible scarring, there are several treatments today that can minimize the final result.
-The skilled gynecomastia surgeon will use deep suturing techniques to reduce tension on the skin.
+A skilled gynecomastia surgeon will use deep suturing techniques to reduce tension on the skin.

 Silicone sheeting has proved to be a good treatment once the incision has healed by keeping the skin hydrated.
 Steroid injections, massaging, and laser treatments are all possible treatments.
 For the most difficult scars, scar revision surgery may be needed.